wellyshen/react-cool-starter/README.md

 This starter is for those who with basic knowledge of React and have the need for building a server-side app.
 In other words, it's not for a newbie.
 If you're new to React or you don't need a server-side rendering app, I'd recommend you give [create-react-app](https://github.com/facebookincubator/create-react-app) a try.

+## Docker-ise Supported

+This starter also supports Docker-ise.
+If you need it check the [docker](https://github.com/wellyshen/react-cool-starter/tree/docker) branch.

 ## Requirements

 * [node](https://nodejs.org/en/) >= 6.0